oniony/TMSU/README.md

 v0.7.0 (in development)
 ------

+  *Note: this release changes how symbolic links are handled.*

+  * Using 'tag' or 'untag' on a symbolic link now tags/untags the target file by default, rather than the link.
+A new option --no-dereference restores previous behaviour of acting upon the link's path.
   * Added new setting `symlinkFingerprintAlgorithm` to allow the fingerprint algorithm for symbolic links to be configured separately to regular files.
   * By default duplicate files will now be reported when tagging.
-  * A new setting `reportDuplicates` can be used to turn off duplicate reporting during tagging.
+A new setting `reportDuplicates` can be used to turn this off.
   * Slashes are now permitted within tags and values, useful for recording URLs.
-    In the virtual filesystem, similar looking characters are substituted.
+    In the virtual filesystem, similar looking Unicode characters are used in their place.
   * Made it possible to upgrade the database schema between releases.
   * Added --count option to 'untagged'.
   * Bug fixes.